prehensile/generative-examples/markov/README.md

 ```
 source .venv/bin/activate
 ```
-whenever you want to use the libraries installed in it.
+(run in the `markov` folder) whenever you want to use the libraries installed in it.

 ## Downloading a training corpus
 This example uses some Raymond Chandler novels downloaded from the web as its source text.
 In [sources/chandler](sources/chandler), there's a file named [sources.txt](sources/chandler/sources.txt).
 If you open that in a text editor, you can see that this file contains a list of URLs; these are the source URLs